Atlas Obscura: History

 Thuras and Foer met in 2007, and soon discussed ideas for a different kind of atlas, featuring places not commonly found in guidebooks.
 They hired a web designer in 2008 and launched Atlas Obscura in 2009.
 Annetta Black was the site's first senior editor.

 In 2010, the site organized the first of the international events known as Obscura Day.
 Thuras has stated that one of the site's main goals is "Creating a real-world community who are engaging with us, each other and these places and getting away from their computers to actually see them."
 As of 2021, Atlas Obscura has originated Atlas Obscura Societies organizing local experiences in nine cities, including New York, Philadelphia, Washington D.C., Chicago, Denver, Los Angeles, and Seattle.
+Eliza Swann has also taught an online course on alchemy and related practices through Atlas Obscura.